-The "Video Tab" allows the user to capture and display "Video Clips" or group of frames (partial or full), save the raw data and save the formatted clip to be previewed on a later date.
+The "Video Tab" allows the user to capture and display "Video Clips" or group of frames (partial or full), and save the formatted clip to be previewed on a later date.

 For help recording your first video, please see Recording Your First Video.

 How to Manipulate the Controls

 Use this icon on the Preview Panel to Capture a Video Clip.
 Video Capture settings can be changed on the Video tab.

 This box allows you to set a file name a name for the captured video.

 Choose the file format for the captured video.
 Pixelink Capture can output the video file in AVI and MP4 formats.